andrew/ultimate-awesome/README.md

 - [Awesome-Code-LLM](https://github.com/codefuse-ai/Awesome-Code-LLM) - A curated list of language modeling researches for code and related datasets.
 - [awesome-6d-object](https://github.com/ZhongqunZHANG/awesome-6d-object) - Awesome work on object 6 DoF pose estimation.
 - [game-datasets](https://github.com/leomaurodesenv/game-datasets) - :video_game: A curated list of awesome game datasets, and tools to artificial intelligence in games.
+- [awesome-5g](https://github.com/calee0219/awesome-5g) - Awesome lists about 5G projects.
+- [awesome-censys-queries](https://github.com/thehappydinoa/awesome-censys-queries) - A collection of fascinating and bizarre Censys Search Queries .
 - [awesome-rl-for-cybersecurity](https://github.com/Limmen/awesome-rl-for-cybersecurity) - A curated list of resources dedicated to reinforcement learning applied to cyber security. .
 - [awesome-chatgpt-dataset](https://github.com/voidful/awesome-chatgpt-dataset) - Unlock the Power of LLM: Explore These Datasets to Train Your Own ChatGPT!.
-- [awesome-5g](https://github.com/calee0219/awesome-5g) - Awesome lists about 5G projects.
 - [awesome-networking](https://github.com/facyber/awesome-networking) - A collection of awesome networking courses, books, tutorials and other resources.
 - [awesome-perl](https://github.com/hachiojipm/awesome-perl) - A curated list of awesome Perl frameworks and libraries.
 Come on Pull Requests!.
 - [awesomeCSV](https://github.com/secretGeek/awesomeCSV) - 🕶️A curated list of awesome tools for dealing with CSV.